tjschweizer/gps-survey-plotter/REVIEW_PLAN.md

 ### How to work

-- Work on a feature branch, never on `main`.
-The branch in use is `claude/lucid-tesla-8djknx`.
+- Work on the 'main' branch.
 - Implement items one at a time, in the order below.
 Make one commit per item, with the item's ID as the commit-message prefix, for example `C8: Normalise the type attribute`.